Student rural health club

 Rural Health Positive is a Charles Sturt University cross-campus student rural health club.
 We’re here to promote and advocate for rural health and rural health workforce issues to our students and our local community.

-Rural Health Positive aims to unite undergraduate health professionals from all health disciplines to promote opportunities in rural and remote practice.
+Rural Health Positive aims to unite undergraduate health professionals from all health disciplines to promote rural and remote practice opportunities.

-We are unique to other rural health clubs as we represent the full breadth of nursing, allied health and health science courses at Charles Sturt.
+We are unique to other rural health clubs, representing the full breadth of nursing, allied health and health science courses at Charles Sturt.

-We aim to support rural health training and employment opportunities as well as fostering vibrancy and diversity in the lifeblood of rural health through our emerging health practitioners.
+We aim to support rural health training and employment opportunities and foster vibrancy and diversity in the lifeblood of rural health through our emerging health practitioners.

 - Circulate, promote and advocate rural health issues